-A year ago, in the early hours of 20 March 2017, Ahmed Mansoor was arrested at his home in the emirate of Ajman in the UAE.
+Ahmed Mansoor was arrested on 20 March 2017, at his home in the emirate of Ajman in the UAE.
 Several hours after his arrest, the official state-run news website announced that he was arrested on the orders of the Public Prosecution for Cybercrimes and detained pending further investigation on charges of "using social media [including Twitter and Facebook] sites to publish false and misleading information that harms national unity and social harmony and damages the country's reputation" and "promoting sectarian and hate-incited agenda".
-On 29 March 2017, following the call by a group of UN human rights experts to release Ahmed Mansoor immediately, the UAE authorities responded directly to the statement, disputing the allegation that Ahmed Mansoor's detention was arbitrary, and stating that he was held in custody at the Central Prison (al-Wathba prison) in Abu Dhabi.
-They added "he has the freedom to hire a lawyer" and that "his family has full access to the place of confinement and is allowed to visit him".
+On 29 March 2017, the authorities stated that Ahmed Mansoor was held in custody at the Central Prison (al-Wathba prison) in Abu Dhabi; that he had "the freedom to hire a lawyer" and that his family was allowed to visit him.
 Despite these claims, Ahmed Mansoor's exact place of detention remains unverified.
-Amnesty International understands that he has no access to a lawyer, and has been held in prolonged solitary confinement, which amounts to torture or cruel, inhuman or degrading treatment.
+According to Amnesty International's information, he had no access to a lawyer, and has been held in prolonged solitary confinement, which amounts to torture and other ill-treatment.
 Since his arrest, Ahmed Mansoor has received only two supervised family visits on 3 April and 17 September 2017.
 Each time he was brought to the Public Prosecution building in Abu Dhabi, where his family met him briefly.
+At the end of February 2018, a group of international human rights organizations commissioned two Irish lawyers to travel to Abu Dhabi to seek access to Ahmed Mansoor.
+They approached the Ministry of Interior and were referred to the police, who advised them to check with the al-Wathba prison, where they were told that he was not being held there.

-Please write immediately in Arabic, English or your own language, urging the UAE authorities to:
+Please write immediately in Arabic, English or your own language:

-- Release Ahmed Mansoor immediately and unconditionally, as he is a prisoner of conscience detained solely for peacefully exercising his right to freedom of expression, including through his human rights work; - Pending his release, disclose his exact whereabouts and ensure he is held in an official place of detention and protected from torture and other ill-treatment; - Ensure he is granted immediate and regular access to a lawyer, his family, and adequate medical care.
+- Calling on the UAE authorities to release Ahmed Mansoor immediately and unconditionally, as he is a prisoner of conscience detained solely for peacefully exercising his right to freedom of expression, including through his human rights work; - Urging them to disclose, pending his release, his exact whereabouts and information about the stage of his trial, and ensure that he is held in an official place of detention and he is not subjected to torture and other ill-treatment; - Urging them to ensure he is granted immediate and regular access to a lawyer, his family, and any medical care he may require.